 The Duke of Edinburgh's Award

-The Duke of Edinburgh's Award is an internationally recognised challenge for members aged 14 to 24
+The Duke of Edinburgh's Award is an internationally recognised challenge for young members

 Impress potential employers and universities with an achievement they know and respect

-The Duke of Edinburgh’s Award (DofE) is a voluntary, non-competitive programme of activities for anyone aged 14 to 24.
+The Duke of Edinburgh’s Award (DofE) is a voluntary, non-competitive programme of activities.
+It's open to anyone aged 14 to 24 or aged 13 and in the school year they turn 14.
 Girlguiding has joined forces with DofE so you can complete this fantastic challenge as part of your guiding experience.

 DofE fits in closely with many of the other awards and qualifications available to you through guiding, in particular the Queen’s Guide Award.
 There are three progressive levels of the award - Bronze, Silver and Gold - that vary in length and commitment.